-The application for open access will be considered by the head of Department of Nuclear Reactor and the head of reactor operation.
+The application for open access will be discussed by head of Department of Nuclear Reactor and the head of reactor operation and it is consults with the scientific advisory committee.
 After being recommended by the head of the department, the application will be directed to a designated reactor employee – a professional access guarantor.

 Notification of application acceptance or refusal, allocation of date and duration of access will be given within 21 days from the date of application delivery.
 The approval of access range and duration takes into consideration the applicant's proposal, however, the reactor operator has the right to assign the range and duration of the access according to his best deliberation.